 There may be other brand names for this medicine.

 Ellence, Novaplus Epirubicin Hydrochloride

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to epirubicin, doxorubicin, daunorubicin, idarubicin, or mitoxantrone.
+Do not receive this medicine if you have had an allergic reaction to epirubicin, doxorubicin, daunorubicin, idarubicin, or mitoxantrone.
 Do not receive this medicine if you are pregnant, or if you have severe liver disease, severe heart disease, heart rhythm problems (such as arrhythmia), or a recent heart attack.

 How to Use This Medicine